The Mechanics of

 Same principle as the last two.

-[Its] is a possessive pronoun.
+[Its] is a

-It refers to something that “It” owns.
+something that “It” owns.
+Examples: Its

-Examples: Its hair, its smell, its arm
+hair, its smell, its arm

-[It’s] is a contraction, short for “it is.”
-Examples:
+contraction, short for “it is.”

-It’s going away; It’s shorter than
+Examples: It’s going away; It’s

 Not sure?
-Try
+Try substituting “it

-sound right, use [its].
-[Its’] is not
+is.”
+If that doesn’t sound right, use [its].
+[Its’] is not a word.

 To/Too/Two

-[To] is a preposition, used to link a verb to an object, such
+preposition, used to link a verb to an object, such as a person or place.
+Examples:

-as a person or place.
-Examples: The Backstreet Boys are flying to
+The Backstreet Boys are flying to

-[Too] can be used as a synonym (word
+[Too] can be

-that means the same) for “also” or “as well,” or as an adjective that means “in
+used as a synonym (word that means the same) for “also” or “as well,” or as an

-I want to go to the concert, too.
+concert, too.
 Unfortunately, the tickets cost too much money.

-cousins.
-The Boys made two videos for “I’ll Never Break Your
+Examples: Two of the Backstreet Boys are cousins.
+The Boys made two videos for “I’ll Never Break Your Heart.”

 Then/Than

-happens.
-Examples: Howie put on his shoes, and then he walked out the door; He liked to
+Howie put on his shoes, and then

-go for a jog now and then.
+he walked out the door; He liked to go for a jog now and then.

-[Than] is a preposition, used to compare
+preposition, used to compare two objects.

-Kevin is taller than Brian;
+Examples: Kevin is taller than Brian; Nick is younger than AJ.

 Lose/Loose

-[Lose] is a verb, the present tense form of the past tense
+verb, the present tense form of the past tense “lost.”
+It is related to the word “loss.”

-“loss.”
-Examples: I don’t wanna lose you now; If I lose it all, there’d be nothing left to lose.

-words such as “baggy” and “roomy.”
-It is

-also a slang term that refers to promiscuity, which is why Nelly Furtado’s song “Promiscuous Girl” was a fitting first

-single from her album Loose.
 Examples:

+I lose it all, there’d be nothing

+an adjective and a synonym of words such as “baggy” and “roomy.”
+It is also a slang term that refers to

+promiscuity, which is why Nelly Furtado’s song

+“Promiscuous Girl” was a fitting first single from her album Loose.

-The t-shirt I bought at the Backstreet Boys concert was very loose on me.
-Brian held my hand loosely when he reached down from the stage.
+on me.
+Brian held my hand loosely when he reached down from the

 *** This can be a confusing pair because the spelling of [lose] does not fit the rules of phonics based on how